4d/go-mobile/docs/4d/on-mobile-app-authentication.md

 ## Description

-The `On Mobile App Authentication` 4D database method is in charge of managing mobile app authentication to 4D Server or 4D Developer.
-It is automatically called by 4D when a user agent sends a login request to 4D Server or 4D Developer for the first time.
+The `On Mobile App Authentication` 4D database method is in charge of managing mobile app authentication to 4D Server or 4D.
+It is automatically called by 4D when a user agent sends a login request to 4D Server or 4D for the first time.

 :::note